Faculty Guide to Disability Services

 These are available in some classrooms.

-The Student Academic Resources Network (SARN), provides a network of academic services to assist all Wesleyan students.
+A range of academic services are offered to assist all Wesleyan students.
 Students with disabilities are encouraged to seek out these resources, which include:

 - Writing Workshop